midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 - Three-line pen-flourished initials, alternating red and blue
 - A four-line initial “A” includes penwork that extends down the left margin
 - Half-page illuminated miniatures at the opening of the Hours of the Virgin, the Hours of the Cross, and the Office of the Dead
 - Two full page miniatures.
-Extensive decorative borders and one-line illuminated initials throughout. rubrics in red
+Extensive decorative borders and one-line illuminated initials throughout.
+Rubrics in red

 ### Musical notation

 For manuscripts containing musical notation, describe at minimum the number of staff lines and their color, and notation style.
 Notation is classified in the broadest terms: square notation describes any notation with square noteheads on a staff, and “neumatic,” any neumes that do not have square noteheads.
 For these latter, specify heightened or unheightened when possible.
 Additional optional details may include the presence of barlines, clef lines, accidentals, and custos.
 Number of staves per page, or the general arrangement of text and music, is recorded in **Layout**.
-When possible, chants should be identified by Cantus ID numbers, and those numbers should be listed in the **Cantus ID** field (Feature>Contents).
+When possible, chants should be identified by Cantus ID numbers, and those numbers should be listed in the **Cantus ID** field (Feature\>Contents).

 ### Binding